Addison00-00/UX-220-Assignment-1/research.md

 - autonomy is not innate but
 develops through learner training; that is, learners need to be taught learning strategies and how to use them.

+- *Goal Setting:* regarded as one of the strategies that encourages learner autonomy; affects performance and enhances achievement.

+- appropriate goal setting, along with timely and specific feedback, can lead to higher achievement, better performance, a high level of self-efficacy, and self-regulation.